Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The case of maps coming from a Lie group action

-Now, since $ \xymatrix{g_k'\ar[r]^{G}& g}$ then $ \xymatrix{\tau_{g_k'}\ar[r]^{C^\infty}& \tau_g}$ and $ \xymatrix{ {\rm Ad}^{-1}_{g'_k} \ar[r]^{C^\infty}& {\rm Ad}^{-1}_g}$.
-From this last formula and from the fact that $ \xymatrix{ (f_k)_* \ar[r]^{C^\infty}&f_*}$, we know that defining $\hat f_k:=\tau_{g_k'}^{-1}\circ f_k= \Lambda_{{\rm Ad}^{-1}_{g'_k} \circ f_*}$ we have that $ \xymatrix{\hat f_k\ar[r]^{C^\infty}& \tau^{-1}_g\circ f}$, and so that $\{f_k\}_k$ is converging in the $C^\infty$ topology.
+Now, since $ \xymatrix{g_k'\ar[r]^{G}& g}$, then $ \xymatrix{\tau_{g_k'}\ar[r]^{C^\infty}& \tau_g}$ and $ \xymatrix{ {\rm Ad}^{-1}_{g'_k} \ar[r]^{C^\infty}& {\rm Ad}^{-1}_g}$.
+From this last formula and from the fact that $ \xymatrix{ (f_k)_* \ar[r]^{C^\infty}&f_*}$, we know that, defining $\hat f_k:=\tau_{g_k'}^{-1}\circ f_k= \Lambda_{{\rm Ad}^{-1}_{g'_k} \circ f_*}$, we have that $ \xymatrix{\hat f_k\ar[r]^{C^\infty}& \tau^{-1}_g\circ f}$, and so that $\{f_k\}_k$ is converging in the $C^\infty$ topology.

-From the last lemma we can conclude that $\hat G:=\Homeo_V$ extends the action of $G$, consists of $C^\infty$ diffeomorphisms, is a Lie group and is a closed, embedded subgroup of $\Homeo(X)$.
-The proposition has been proved.
+\proof[End of the proof of Proposition \ref{closure}] Consider the space $V$ of vector fields given by (\ref{elementinV}).
+Let $\hat G:=\Homeo_V$ be the group as in Definition \ref{HomeoVdef}, of the homeomorphisms of the homogeneous space preserving $V$ in the sense of (\ref{HomeoV}) and inducing homomorphisms on the algebra.
+Then from Lemma \ref{HomeoVLie}, we know that $\hat G$ extends the action of $G$, consists of $C^\infty$ diffeomorphisms, is a Lie group and is a closed, embedded subgroup of $\Homeo(X)$.

-\rem By Proposition \ref{closure}, without loss of generality we can assume that $G$ has the following property: as soon as a sequence of elements $g_n\in G$ converges as maps of $X$ in the $C^0$-topology, then the limit is a map coming from $G$, the convergence is also in the topology of $G$ itself, and, moreover, since the action is smooth, the sequence also converges in the $C^\infty$-topology.
+\rem By Proposition \ref{closure}, without loss of generality we may assume that $G$ has the following property: as soon as a sequence of elements $g_n\in G$ converges as maps of $X$ in the $C^0$-topology, then the limit is a map coming from $G$, the convergence is also in the topology of $G$ itself, and, moreover, since the action is smooth, the sequence also converges in the $C^\infty$-topology.